ome-zarr-models/ome-zarr-models-py/docs/contributing.md

 ## Suggesting new features

-We're super open to helper functionality for working with OME-zarr metadata using our package!
+We're super open to helper functionality for working with OME-Zarr metadata using our package!
 To suggest a new feature, please open a ticket on [our issue tracker](https://github.com/ome-zarr-models/ome-zarr-models-py).

 ## Reporting issues